-3. Direct PLUS Loans for grad students
+3. Direct PLUS Loans for graduate students

 4. Direct PLUS Consolidated Loans for parents

-5.Direct Consolidation Loans not for parent PLUS loan
+5.Direct Consolidation Loans not for Parent PLUS loan

-6.Direct Consolidation Loans for parent PLUS loan
+6.Direct Consolidation Loans for Parent PLUS loan

 It demands the borrower to pay 20% of the discretionary income and the amount to be paid over 12 years on a fixed repayment plan adjusted according to the discretionary income.
 The payment would reduce by these two options.

 Interest Rate - The interest rate of Income-Contingent Repayment is fixed for the existing loan period, it does not provide variable rates.

 The weighted average of the interest rates of the loans is calculated because it depends on the average of interest rates and then is brought down to the expected 1/8th of a percentage score.
 The rate of interest is 3/5 in-school rate is lower.
 So, it is a perfect fit for the borrowers who want to change to this plan.